phpbench/phpbench/README.md

 PHAR](http://phpbench.readthedocs.org/en/latest/installing.html#install-as-a-phar-package)
 or as a project dependency.

-Installing as a PHAR allows you to easily self-update to the latest. bleeding edge, version.
+Installing as a PHAR allows you to easily self-update to the latest, bleeding edge, version.

 See the [installation instructions](http://phpbench.readthedocs.org/en/latest/installing.html#install-as-a-phar-package) for information on both methods of installation.